Bill 96/Law 14

 Certificate holders are not subject to additional graduation requirements under this law.

-Attestation students who do not hold a certificate (including international students) must prove French language proficiency before obtaining their Attestation of College Studies.
-Specifically, they must demonstrate they have attained Level 7 in Oral French and Level 4 in Written French, consistent with the Quebec scale of French proficiency levels.
+Attestation students who do not hold a certificate (including international students) must demonstrate French language proficiency before obtaining their Attestation of College Studies, unless covered by any of the following exemptions:

 Non certificate holders wishing to improve their French language skills are welcome to explore courses offered through our Language School.